 Academies are companies limited by guarantee.
-A legal requirement is that the company be set up with both members and directors.
+A legal requirement is that the company be set up with both Members and Directors.
 The same people can hold both these positions but they are two distinct roles.

-Directors (this role can also be known as Trustees)
+Board of Directors (Also known as Trustees)

 The Directors have overall responsibility and ultimate decision making authority for all the work of FAoS.
 This is largely exercised through strategic planning and the setting of policy.
-It is managed through business planning, monitoring of budgets, performance management, the setting of standards and the implementation of quality management processes.
+It is managed through business planning, monitoring budgets, performance management, the setting of standards and the implementation of quality management processes.
 The Directors have the power to direct change where required.

 The Directors have a duty to act in the fulfilment of FAoS Objects.